Research supervisors and the team of the MCDDM

 samantapiano

-Dr Samanta Piano is Associate Professor in Metrology, Director of the Centre and Head of the Manufacturing Metrology team at the University of Nottingham (UoN).
+Samanta Piano is Associate Professor in Metrology, Director of the Centre and Head of the Manufacturing Metrology team at the University of Nottingham (UoN).
 Her research interests concern the development of innovative and unconventional optical techniques and 3D probing systems for high-precision coordinate metrology to be used in industrial applications.
 She is currently investigating how artificial intelligence approaches can be used for camera calibration in 3D measurement systems.
 She is a former Marie Curie and UoN Advanced Research Fellow who has contributed to several forefront areas of experimental condensed matter physics, materials science, atomic and optical physics, metrology and nanotechnology.
 She has published in international peer reviewed journals, including three papers in the prestigious Physical Review Letters, one in Applied Physics Letters, and six refereed book chapters.
 She is currently co-supervising five PhD students, working on novel optical measurement techniques, defects in additive manufacturing and machine learning techniques for 3D optical measurements.

-Prof David Branson
+Prof David Branson III

 David